bjourne/python3-libs/README.md

 ## Installation

-This code isn't intended to be installed.
+This code isn't meant to be installed.
 If you find some module you like, just copy it.